Chennai Presidency College and Maths genius Ramanujan

 Presidency College, an arts and science college in the city of Chennai in Tamil Nadu, India established as the Madras Preparatory School on October 15, 1840 during the British East India company rule, is a famous old college.

-It was Lord Elphinstone, Governor of Madras who was instrumental in establishing an educational institution in Madras (now Chennai) and chose Eyre Burton Powell, MA., C.S.i., a Maths specialist from the University of Cambridge, as its first principal.
-As the arrival of Mr. Powell from England to Madras got delayed and in his place, one Mr Cooper, from the Hoogly College, Kolkata (Calcutta) carried on his duties.
+It was Lord Elphinstone, Governor of Madras who was instrumental in establishing an educational institution in Madras (now Chennai) and chose Eyre Burton Powell, MA., C.S.I., a Maths specialist from the University of Cambridge, as its first principal.
+As the arrival of Mr. Powell from England to Madras got delayed and in his place, one Mr Cooper, from the Hooghly College, Kolkata (Calcutta) carried on his duties.
 He and his staff opened Presidency School, a preparatory school, in a rented building in Egmore known as Edinburgh Home on 15 October.
 1840.
 Cooper remained in the preparatory school for only a few months.
 Soon after Powell's arrival, he returned to Calcutta to continue his educational services there.
-A High School department was opened in April 1841.The preparatory School was moved over to to Popham's Broadway in 1841.
+A High School department was opened in April 1841.The preparatory School was moved over to Popham's Broadway in 1841.
 Later it became Presidency College.

-E. B. Powell,First Principal, Presidency College.www.presidencychennai.com
+E. B. Powell, 1st Principal, Presidency College,Madras en.wikipedia.org

-Eyre Burton Powell, who was the first principal of Presidency College, about 160 years ago opened a Maths department with a modest ceremony.
-It was here the Maths genius of Srinivasa Ramanujan was brought to light.
-Till then he was groping in the dark with no guide and mentor..
-P.V.
-Seshu Iyer, a well known Maths professor at Government College, Kumbakonam, came to this college on transfer and his student, Ramanujan who could not pass the college examination in Kumbakonam, also came to Madras on Iyer's advice.
 Unmindful of his failure in academics, Prof, Seshu Iyer gave Ramanujan full support for his original concepts.
 In 1911, his major work was sent to the Journal of Indian Mathematical Society.
 It was here between 1910 and 1915 with support from Prof. Iyer and Prof. E.W.
 Middlemast, Ramanujan tackled the problems in Prof. Hardy's monograph, 'Orders of Infinity.'
+Only persons with exceptional maths skill could handle such problems.
 On January 16, 1913, the results were sent to Prof. Hardy, English Mathematician of high repute.
 Prof. G.H.
-Hardy was known for his achievements in number theory and upon getting the results from Ramanujan, he was taken aback and very much impressed by his original work.
-What surprised him was Ramajuan had no formal training whatsoever in western type of education with special reference to Maths.
-Bye the by, Hardy himself was also a child prodigy in Maths, just like Ramanujan, when he was hardly two years old, he solved complex problems with ease.
-About Ramanujan's advancement, the rest is history.
-He went to England to work with Prof. Hardy.
-Prof. Hardy enthusiastically adopted and mentored the self-taught Indian mathematical genius.
-Srinivasa Ramanujan ultimately had the unique distinction of getting FRS, a rare distinction in those days for a person from the Indian subcontinent.
-It is estimated that Ramanujan conjectured or proved over 3,000 theorems, identities and equations, properties of highly composite numbers, the partition function, etc., He identified several efficient and rapidly converging infinite series for the calculation of the value of Ï€ and they 've become basis for the fastest algorithms used by modern computers to compute Ï€ to ever increasing levelsA maths genius was discovered and Presidency college provided him a unique opportunity.
+Hardy was known for his achievements in Number theory and upon getting the results from Ramanujan, he was taken aback and very much impressed by his original work.
+What surprised him was Ramanujan had no formal training whatsoever in western type of education with special reference to Maths.
+Bye the by, Hardy himself was also a child prodigy in Maths, just like Ramanujan, when he was hardly two years old, he had solved complex problems with considerable ease.
+No help or guidance whatsoever.

 Among the numerous well known old students, the following are worthy of mention:

-G.H.Hardy and S. Ramanujan.www.storyofmathematics.com
+G.H.Hardy and S. Ramanujan. .storyofmathematics.com

 Srinivasa Ramanujan, FRS, Maths genius